TERMS AND CONDITIONS

 25.2 A notice delivered by hand shall be deemed to have been received when delivered (or if delivery is not in business hours, at 9 am on the first business day following delivery).
 A correctly addressed notice sent by pre-paid first-class post or recorded delivery post shall be deemed to have been received at the time at which it would have been delivered in the normal course of post.
 A notice sent by email shall be deemed to have been received at the time of transmission (as shown by the timed printout obtained by the sender).

-1.2 The App is available for download via Android, Apple IOS and is also available through the website https://vevox.app/ (the “Site”).
+1.2 The App is available for download via Android, Apple IOS, Microsoft Teams and is also available through the website https://vevox.app/ (the “Site”) or on Microsoft Teams in a web browser.
 Older versions of Android or Apple IOS may not be compatible with the App; if you experience difficulty downloading the App check on the Site for whether this may be as a result of the relevant version of the operating system not being supported.
 Your attention is specifically drawn to the provisions of clause 3.6 below

 1.4 We make different versions of the App available on behalf of our clients companies (the “Clients”) who are conducting interactive events (“Sessions”) and/or conducting particular projects (“Projects”).
 If you are participating in a Session or Project, you may have been directed to download the App as part of that programme.
 The Client may impose additional terms on your participation in Sessions or Projects, and these additional terms are between you and the Client and are not terms to which we are party.
 This includes the basis on which the Client may ask you to share your personal data through the App, as further described below.